rust-lang/book/src/ch19-06-macros.md

 against patterns and replacing the code with other code as declarative macros do.

-The three kinds of procedural macros: custom derive, attribute-like, and function-like, all work in a similar fashion.
+The three kinds of procedural macros (custom derive, attribute-like, and function-like) all work in a similar fashion.

 When creating procedural macros, the definitions must reside in their own crate with a special crate type.
 This is for complex technical reasons that we hope